 Core facilities of the IBBS including an Imaging Facility (Confocal microscope, atomic force microscope, near infrared fluorescence imaging, micro-PET/CT) and a Proteomics/Mass Spectrometry Facility (ultra high speed centrifuge, mass spectrometer, HPLC) will be available for students in the Biomedical Sciences Ph.D. program.
-Core Facilities of the Biochemistry doctoral program that will be shared with the Biomedical Sciences Ph.D. program include Electron Microscope facilities (one in Biological Sciences); a DNA Sequencing facility: a Small Animal facility (Biological Sciences); and an NMR facility (Chemistry).
+Core Facilities of the Biochemistry doctoral program that will be shared with the Biomedical Sciences Ph.D. program include Electron Microscope facilities (one in Biological Sciences and one in Earth Sciences); a DNA Sequencing facility: a Small Animal facility (Biological Sciences); and NMR facility (Chemistry).